Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 5/23/2014: A citizen contacted the TABC to complain that the Highland Park location of Mi Cocina appeared to serve alcohol to a minor.

-This is a difficult allegation to make stick unless there were numerous photos taken of a person obviously under the age of 21 consuming clearly-labeled alcoholic beverages.
-While I think it's a risky practice in some ways, many restaurants are willing to pour "virgin" versions of some of their popular cocktails so kids can try what Mommy and Daddy are having (without its best part, but that's beside the point).
+This is a difficult allegation to make stick unless there were photographic or video evidence produced of a person obviously under the age of 21 consuming clearly-labeled alcoholic beverages.
+While I think it's a risky practice in some ways, many restaurants are willing to pour "virgin" versions of some of their popular cocktails so kids can try what Mommy and Daddy are having.
 Furthermore, some people just have youthful faces long into their early adulthood.

-These points aren't meant to defend or excuse Mi Cocina; someone might really have seen a teen with a beer or a highball, and if so, shame on the restaurant for pouring one.
+These points aren't meant to defend or excuse Mi Cocina; someone might actually have seen a teen with a beer or a highball, and if so, the restaurant's management certainly should have faced consequences for allowing that to happen.
 I'm only noting that it's tough to find conclusive evidence that someone who can't legally drink was served alcohol.
-The TABC investigators seem to agree, as they closed this citizen's complaint without further action on 7/4/2014.
+Perhaps this was what led the TABC to close their investigation of this complaint without further action on 7/4/2014.

-Whatever the deal happened to be that sparked the complaint, the TABC was unable to find sufficient evidence of any infraction to take further action.
-The ticket was closed without disposition on 6/2/2017.
+Whatever the underlying circumstances that actually sparked the complaint, the TABC was unable to find sufficient evidence of any infraction to take further action.
+The ticket was therefore closed without disposition on 6/2/2017.

 Dallas - 7215 Skillman Street Suite 328